 3 (or 4) x 4 HOUR WORKSHOPS – ONE WEEK APART.

-TIME TO THINK – TIME TO PREPARE – TIME TO ACHIEVE
+TIME TO THINK – TIME TO PREPARE – TIME TO EXCEL

 Introduction.
 Course outcomes discussion.
 Exercises.
 Instruction.
 Video.
 Practise.
 Review.
 Embed skills.